anit/sc-components/src/list/README.md

 #### Objects

-- `options` - List options used for sorting, searching and pagination
+- `options` - List options used for sorting, searching and pagination.
   - `options.limit` - `Number` of records to be fetched.
 Default is `20`
   - `options.filter` - `String` to be searched
   - `options.page` - Current page `Number`.
 Default is `0`